TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 ### Introduction before game rules
 This page will be shown to participants after they have identified themselves, and before they are shown the rules of the game.
+This page can be used for instructions.
-This page is _optional_, if you do not wish to show participants an introduction before they are shown the game rules, then leave this page blank.
+It is _optional_, so if you do not wish to show participants an introduction before they are shown the game rules, then leave this page blank.

 ### Introduction after game rules
 This page will be shown to participants after they have been shown the rules of the game.
-This page is _optional_, if you do not wish to show participants an introduction after they are shown the game rules, then leave this page blank.
+This page can also be used for instructions.
+It is _optional_, so if you do not wish to show participants an introduction after they are shown the game rules, then leave this page blank.

 ### Debriefing
 This page will be shown to participants after they have